 18 Oct 2019

 12 June 2020

 Application forms must be received by the KMK Staff by 5pm on each of these dates.

 Application Decision Process

-- All applications will be considered by the KMK Funding Committee.
-Written notification of the decision of the KMK funding Committee will be provided to the applicant within 20 working days of receipt of application.
+All applications will be considered by the KMK Funding Committee.
+Written notification of the decision of the KMK funding Committee will be provided to the applicant within 20 working days after the funding round closes.

 Need help?If you have any questions or require further information – please contact: